Environment and Energy

 - provide for resources, functions, responsibilities and authorities in the field of energy management,

-The energy management systems standard can be used independently or in integration with other management systems standards.
+The energy management systems standard can be used independently or in integration with other management system standards.
 Its structure follows the structure of the ISO 14001 standard for environmental management systems.